rajashreeH/Exercise-01-SortNames-Boilerplate/problem.md

 **Do the following in the main method by using the sortStudents method**

-1. Accept a String containing student details from the console
+1. Accept a String containing student details from the console.
+Format of input is provided in the Example section
 2. Display the student names after sorting as shown in Example section

 ## Example